Everest Base Camp By Road Overview

 Everest Base Camp Trek By Road - a package from Himalayan Trekkers - is one of the best ways to reach Everest Base Camp amongst the others and the most reliable as well.

 There exist several ways to reach the base camp of the majestic top of the world.
 Many people know the Everest Base Camp trek commencing from Lukla after a brief flight from Kathmandu.

 However, since the weather at high altitudes is unpredictable, Lukla's flight is likely to be canceled a lot due to bad climatic conditions.
 This might cause unwanted problems who have their mindset of the trek on a fixed day.
 Flight cancellations and bad weather are unsurprisingly subsequent further decreasing the reliability of the entire journey.

 The diversified trail of this trek will take you to Tak Shindo, Paiya, Kharikhola, and Surke before Phakding.
-This trek has further advantages as it is more immune to altitude sickness than a flight from Kathmandu to Lukla and trek to Everest Base camp.
+This trek has further advantages as it is more immune to altitude sickness than a flight from Kathmandu to Lukla and a trek to Everest Base camp.